marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 ## Step 2: Baselining

-The goal of the baselining portion of this activity was to get you familiar with the contents of the Dashboard and what `users.php` look like for both Administrator and Editor users.
+The goal of the baselining portion of this activity was to get you familiar with the contents of the Dashboard and what 'users.php' look like for both Administrator and Editor users.